Find out what is changing, whether it affects you and what you can do next

 Hospital cover will not be affected by these particular changes.
 Only Extras cover will be affected.

 Not all changes will apply to all products.
 Depending on the product you have, the changes will vary.
-To find out how your product is changing, log into myHBF and download your personalised PDF comparison table.
+To find out how your product is changing, log into myHBF and navigate to My Inbox to download your personalised PDF comparison table, which shows your product before and after the changes.

 From 1 January 2019 onwards, you will no longer be able to claim on these services.